 Budgetary Control Process Steps

 Typically, there are 3 steps in a budget control process.
 These are as follows:

 First, the budget needs to be prepared.
 This budget is simply a set of financial goals that the management wants to achieve.
-For e.g. the goal may be to increase sales by 12% this year.
+E.g. the goal may be to increase sales by 12% this year.
 Or the goal may be to cut down the labor costs by 5% this year.

 Compare with Actuals

 Second, when a company gets the actual performance results, the management compares it with the performance/standards set in the budget.
 The goal is to find out to what extent the actual performance is in line with the budgeted performance and to what extent is the performance off-track.
-For e.g., the company may find out that the budget goal was to increase the sales by 12% but the sales increased by only 7%.
+E.g., the company may find out that the budget goal was to increase the sales by 12%, but the sales increased by only 7%.

-Third, the company analyses the reasons for the deviation in the actual performance and take corrective actions.
-For e.g., the company may find out that the sales didn’t increase by 12% because of the shortage of workforce faced by the sales team.
+Third, the company analyses the reasons for the deviation in the actual performance and takes corrective actions.
+E.g., the company may find out that the sales didn’t increase by 12% because of the shortage of workforce faced by the sales team.
 So, the company takes corrective action in order to improve the performance of underperforming operations.
 Thus, the company may decide to increase its workforce by a certain percentage so as to achieve the desired increase in sales.

 Types of Budget Control

 There are various types of budget controls that an organization can implement.

 Operating budget control covers the revenues and operating expenses of the firm.
 This budget control is important for running the day-to-day operations of the firm smoothly.
 Usually, firms compare the performance of this budget with the actual performance on a monthly basis since a monthly comparison enables the organization to take corrective actions in a more timely manner.
 This budget control helps in achieving a desired level of EBITDA – Earnings before Interest, Tax, Depreciation, and Amortization.